Skip to main content

 For experienced yogis and curious beginners.

-Whether you live in Berlin or are just visiting.
-There should always be time for wellness and relaxation - especially, of course, for your yoga practice.
-As we all know, there's nothing in Berlin that doesn't exist - from yoga on the water, to yoga with fluffy sheep, to meditation in a museum.
-We have put together 11 yoga classes and studios of a more unusual kind for you.
+Whether you live in Berlin or are just visiting, there should always be time for wellness and relaxation – especially for your yoga practice.
+As Berlin is known for offering everything under the sun, you can find everything from yoga under the stars to yoga with fluffy sheep to meditation in a museum.
+We have put together a list of 11 yoga classes and studios that are a little out of the ordinary.

 Yoga